GluuFederation/docs-oxd-prod/docs/sources/configuration/index.md

 - **op_host:** Provide the URL of your OpenID Provider (OP).
 (Example : "op_host":"`https://idp.example.org`")

 - **op_discovery_path:** Path to the OpenID Connect Provider's discovery document.
-For example, if it is `https://example.com/.well-known/openid-configuration` then path is blank ` `.
-But if it is `https://example.com/oxauth/.well-known/openid-configuration` then path is `oxauth`
+For example, if it is `https://example.com/.well-known/openid-configuration` then the path is blank ` `.
+But if it is `https://example.com/oxauth/.well-known/openid-configuration` then the path is `oxauth`

-- **authorization_redirect_uri:** URL that the OpenID Connect Provider (OP) will redirect the person to after successful authentication
+- **authorization_redirect_uri:** URL which the OpenID Connect Provider (OP) will redirect the person to after successful authentication

 - **post_logout_redirect_uri:** URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed